Cyhalothrin: Agriculture

-The first, and still main, use of λ-cyhalothrin is to control the larvae of Lepidopteran pests on crops such as cotton and cereals.
-The advantage to the farmer comes in the form of improved yield at harvest.
-Farmers can act in their best economic interest: the value of the additional yield can be estimated and the total cost of using the insecticide informs the decision to purchase.
-This cost-benefit analysis by the end user sets a maximum price which the supplier can demand and in practice pesticide prices fluctuate according to the current market value of the crops in which they are used.
+The first, and still main, use of λ-cyhalothrin is to control the larvae of lepidopteran pests on crops such as cotton and cereals.

-Once an active ingredient has achieved registration in major territories, it is in the supplier's interests to expand the market by seeking label approval for additional crops and pests, after field trials have been carried out to confirm the efficacy of the product in the new situation.
-Markets which themselves were too small to justify the expense of the original development and registration may now be attractive, particularly if economies of scale in the manufacture of the active ingredient have lowered its costs.
+Once an active ingredient has achieved registration in major territories, suppliers often expand the market by seeking label approval for additional crops and pests, after field trials have been carried out to confirm the efficacy of the product in the new situation.
 In the case of λ-cyhalothrin, the current US label includes its use on alfalfa; canola; corn; rice; sorghum; cereals including barley, oats and wheat; vegetable crops including broccoli, cabbage and cauliflower; cotton; legumes including soybeans; lettuce; onion; peanuts; fruit including apples and pears; sugarcane; sunflower, and tobacco.
 The estimated annual use of λ-cyhalothrin in US agriculture is mapped by the US Geological Survey.
 While the original use was almost exclusively in cotton, the compound is now applied to many crops.
 In 2018, the latest date for which figures are available, 600000 lb were used.
 The equivalent map for γ-cyhalothrin is also available but its use was never high and is now declining.

-Malarial Vector Control
+Malarial vector control

 Many insecticides, including DDT have been used to control mosquito species carrying the malaria parasite.
 The use of insecticide-treated bed nets has been shown to be an effective preventative measure.
 The World Health Organization (WHO) has approved λ-cyhalothrin (as its 2.5% capsule suspension formulation) for this use.